Stacked glass payment cards with a bolivar symbol, waterfall, and Venezuelan flag

 Crypto Card Regulation in Venezuela

-In practice, SUNACRIP's oversight had already been inconsistent: the agency imposed a tax on crypto remittances (up to 15% in 2020, later reduced to 2-3%), required miners to register with a government pool, and periodically cracked down on unregistered mining operations.
+2018: SUNACRIP (Superintendencia Nacional de Criptoactivos y Actividades Conexas) was established by Decreto Presidencial No. 3.604 to regulate crypto activities.
+The agency imposed fees on crypto remittances (up to 15% in 2020, later reduced to 2-3% by 2022), required miners to register with a government pool, and periodically cracked down on unregistered mining operations.
+Enforcement was always inconsistent.

-The Banco Central de Venezuela (BCV) does not recognize private crypto as legal tender.
-The BCV has tolerated private crypto trading, recognizing its critical role in remittances and as a dollar substitute in a hyperinflationary environment.
-The BCV periodically adjusts the official exchange rate, but the parallel (informal) rate is what most Venezuelans use for actual transactions.
+The BCV does not recognize private crypto as legal tender but has tolerated crypto trading, recognizing its critical role in remittances and dollar substitution.
+The BCV publishes an official exchange rate (roughly 476 VES/USD in April 2026) but the parallel market rate is what most Venezuelans actually use.

 Tax Treatment of Card Rewards in Venezuela

-Venezuela's tax system has been severely distorted by hyperinflation.
-The SENIAT (Servicio Nacional Integrado de Administracion Aduanera y Tributaria) administers taxation, but VES-denominated tax calculations are largely meaningless for dollar-earning Venezuelans.
+Venezuela's tax system has been distorted beyond recognition by hyperinflation.
+The SENIAT (Servicio Nacional Integrado de Administracion Aduanera y Tributaria) administers taxation, but VES-denominated brackets are disconnected from economic reality.

 Income Tax (ISLR)